Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

 The GPBC has been widely studied in the literature and the capacity region is known for various cases.
-Notably, the semi-deterministic (SD) GPBC was solved in \cite{Lapidoth_senideterministic2012}, the physically degraded (PD) GPBC with an informed receiver (i.e., when the stronger receiver also observes the state sequence) was treated in \cite{Steinberg_Degraded_BC_State2005}, and the cooperative version of this PD-GPBC, where the receivers are connected via a unidirectional noiseless link, was the focus of \cite{Dikstein_PDBC_Cooperation2016}.
-The corresponding (SD and PD) WTBCs also received considerable attention in the literature \cite{Ulukus_WTBC2009,Ulukus_WTBC2013,Yassaee_random_binning2014,Piantanida_External_Eve2015}; however, solutions are known only for some special cases.
-To the best of our knowledge, the widest framework of DM-WTBCs for which tight secrecy-capacity results are available is due to \cite{Piantanida_External_Eve2015}, where the regions for the SD-WTBC and the PD-WTBC were derived under a further assumption that the stochastic receiver is less noisy than the eavesdropper.
-The coding scheme therein does not rely on this less-noisy property; the converse proofs, however, does.
+Notably, the semi-deterministic (SD) GPBC was solved in~\cite{Lapidoth_senideterministic2012}, the physically degraded (PD) GPBC with an informed receiver (i.e., when the stronger receiver also observes the state sequence) was treated in~\cite{Steinberg_Degraded_BC_State2005}, and the cooperative version of this PD-GPBC, where the receivers are connected via a unidirectional noiseless link, was the focus of~\cite{Dikstein_PDBC_Cooperation2016}.
+The corresponding (SD and PD) WTBCs also received considerable attention in the literature~\cite{Ulukus_WTBC2009,Ulukus_WTBC2013,Yassaee_random_binning2014,Piantanida_External_Eve2015}; however, solutions are known only for some special cases.
+To the best of our knowledge, the widest framework of DM-WTBCs for which tight secrecy-capacity results are available is due to~\cite{Piantanida_External_Eve2015}, where the regions for the SD-WTBC and the PD-WTBC were derived under the weak-secrecy metric, while assuming that the stochastic receiver is less noisy than the eavesdropper.
+The coding schemes therein does not rely on this less-noisy property; the converse proofs, however, do.